kbenoit/ITAUR/6_advanced/Guardian.md

 ### Characteristics of news articles/transcripts

-It is common to construct a corpus of news articles (or transcripts) from databses with keyword queries, but such a corpus still contains a lot of noises, because a news article is a set sentences and paragraphs on various subjects.
+It is common to construct a corpus of news articles (or transcripts) from databases with keyword queries, but such a corpus still contains a lot of noises, because a news article is a set sentences and paragraphs on various subjects.
 To focus our analysis on particular subjects, we can construct a `tokens` by `kwic()`.

 1. Construct a `tokens` as usual from a corpus
 2. Run `kwic()` on the `tokens` to create a `kwic`